-Carport, solar means a canopy or rooflike structure, where the top surface is composed of solar panels, open on at least two (2) sides, which may be attached or detached from a building, for the purpose of providing shelter for one or more motor vehicles.
+Carport, solar means a canopy or rooflike structure, the top surface of which is composed of solar panels, open on at least two (2) sides, which structure may be attached to or detached from a building, for the purpose of providing shelter for one or more motor vehicles.

-Cool pavement means a paving material that has a "High Albedo Surface" and reflects more solar energy or has been otherwise modified to remain cooler than conventional pavements.
+Cool pavement means a paving material that has a high albedo surface and reflects more solar energy than standard paving materals, or that has been otherwise modified to remain cooler than conventional pavements.